District Conservation Technician

 About Us:

-The Mesa Conservation District (MCD), works in partnership with the Natural Resources Conservation Service (NRCS), to promote sustainable land and water use practices that protect and enhance our natural resources.
+Mesa Conservation District (MCD) works in partnership with the Natural Resources Conservation Service (NRCS) to promote sustainable land and water use practices that protect and enhance our natural resources.
 Together, we intend to deliver conservation solutions that help agricultural producers and landowners to safeguard natural resources, support thriving agricultural communities, and build resilience against environmental challenges.
 Our organizations' visions align in pursuing a future of clean and abundant water, healthy soils, resilient landscapes, and sustainable agricultural systems that benefit both people and the environment, while also fostering a resilient community where natural resources are sustainably managed, balancing conservation with economic growth.

 Position Overview:

 MCD is seeking a motivated District Conservation Technician (DCT) to support conservation planning, on-the-ground practice implementation, and technical assistance for landowners and agricultural producers.
-This part-time role primarily focuses on advancing local conservation initiatives, with approximately 80% of the DCT’s time dedicated to implementing Farm Bill programs, NRCS Conservation Technical Assistance, and the NRCS 9-step conservation planning process.
+This full-time role primarily focuses on advancing local conservation initiatives, with approximately 80% of the DCT’s time dedicated to implementing Farm Bill programs, NRCS Conservation Technical Assistance, and the NRCS 9-step conservation planning process.
 The remaining 20% will involve other technical work aligned with MCD’s mission to deliver impactful conservation programs, foster community partnerships, and leverage funding to support sustainable resource management.

 Key Responsibilities:

-o Support the planning and implementation of conservation practices on private lands, including EQIP, CSP, and other NRCS initiatives.
+Support the planning and implementation of conservation practices on private lands, including EQIP, CSP, and other NRCS initiatives.

-o Assist in the design and execution of conservation projects, including assisting with the preparation of preliminary and final project designs.
+Assist in the design and execution of conservation projects, including preparing preliminary and final project designs and providing follow-up support to ensure proper completion.

-o Participate in and support landowner and producer workshops, conservation events, and district meetings.
+Participate in and support landowner and producer workshops, conservation events, and district meetings.

-o Work closely with NRCS staff, including engineers and conservationists, to address local conservation needs.
+Work closely with NRCS staff, including engineers and conservationists, to address local conservation needs.

 Qualifications: